Skip to main content

 // try {

-const noir = new Noir(program);
+const noir = new Noir(circuit);

-const backend = new UltraHonkBackend(program.bytecode);
+const backend = new UltraHonkBackend(circuit.bytecode);

 // }